 (1) KEY STRATEGIC OBJECTIVES What are your organization's KEY STRATEGIC OBJECTIVES and timetable for achieving them?
 What are your most important GOALS for these STRATEGIC OBJECTIVES?
 What KEY changes, if any, are planned in your products, STUDENTS and markets, suppliers and PARTNERS, and operations?
+What are the plans for PLANET FRIENDLY products and operations?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).

 - (2) STRATEGIC OBJECTIVE Considerations HOW do your STRATEGIC OBJECTIVES achieve appropriate balance among varying and potentially competing organizational needs?
-HOW do your STRATEGIC OBJECTIVES - address your STRATEGIC CHALLENGES and leverage your CORE COMPETENCIES, STRATEGIC ADVANTAGES, and STRATEGIC OPPORTUNITIES; - balance short- and longer-term planning horizons; and - consider and balance the needs, including emerging CLIMATE CHANGE needs, of all KEY STAKEHOLDERS?
+HOW do your STRATEGIC OBJECTIVES - address your STRATEGIC CHALLENGES and leverage your CORE COMPETENCIES, STRATEGIC ADVANTAGES, and STRATEGIC OPPORTUNITIES; - · balance short- and longer-term planning horizons; and - consider and balance the needs, including emerging CLIMATE CHANGE needs, of all KEY STAKEHOLDERS?